On This Page

 She has more than 30 years of experience in leadership and community engagement, with a background in fundraising, grant writing, marketing, and communications.
 She most recently served as the Chief Philanthropic Officer at the Santa Barbara Foundation.
 In that position, she oversaw the foundation’s community investment and donor services functions, and together with her team, raised and stewarded hundreds of millions of dollars for the foundation and its initiatives.

 Jan’s nonprofit experience includes work at the Page Youth Center and Heal the Ocean.
 She was a management consultant at Bartlett, Pringle and Wolf CPAs, the Vice President of Communications for an internet startup – WebAlg, and was the editor and publisher of the Valley Voice newspaper in Goleta.
-Jan has served on the boards of the UCSB Alumni Association, the UCSB Foundation, Montessori Center School and the Santa Barbara Education foundation.
-Currently she is a member of the Goleta Chamber of Commerce Board of Directors and the World Telehealth Initiative.
-She is a member of three women’s funds, the Association of Fundraising Professionals and the Santa Barbara Women’s Political Committee.
+Jan has served on the boards of the UCSB Alumni Association, the UCSB Foundation, Montessori Center School, and the Santa Barbara Education Foundation.
+Currently, she is a member of the World Telehealth Initiative.
+She serves on the City of Santa Barbara Human Services Commission and the Policy Committee for the California Partnership to End Domestic Violence.
+She is a member of two women’s funds, the Association of Fundraising Professionals and the Santa Barbara Women’s Political Committee.

 A proud Gaucho, Jan holds a degree in English Literature from UC Santa Barbara and a certificate in accounting from UCLA.
 She lives in Santa Barbara with her husband Randy and is the mom of two daughters, Nora and Emma.